 In recent years a new trend started in Israel.
-Restoration of old neighborhoods and converting them into entertainment ones.
-And Sarona is one of them.
+Restoration of old neighborhoods and converting them into entertainment areas.
+And Sarona neighborhood, which started as a German Templer Colony in 1871, is one of them.
+Let’s begin exploring!

 Map of the area: